ctlbox/controlbox-cpp/docs/controlbox.rst

 System Objects
 ^^^^^^^^^^^^^^
 Regular user-space objects are stored with a profile and created/removed by the user.
 In contrast, system objects are not bound to any profile but to the controller itself.
-These system objects are created by the controller.
+These system objects are created by the controller application.
-Most are typically read only with only a few being writable in some cases.

 Like user objects, system objects are readable and writable.
-However, system objects cannot be created or destroyed.
+However, system objects cannot be created or destroyed via the command interface.
+Rather they are only created and destoyed by the controller firmware.

 The commands associated with system objects are:
  - read system object
  - write system object
+ - list system object values
- - list system objects ??
-(Not sure if this is needed.)
+ - list system object configuration (optional)

 These commands operate similarly to their corresponding user object commands, but they use the system object container as their starting point.

-The system objects are provided outside of the container hierarchy.
-Despite the name (which will probably change!) they are provided by the application.
-System objects cannot be created nor deleted via the command interface.

 Comms Interface Format
 ----------------------